 We included the use of cells expressing the nuclear-localized Histone-2B-GFP chimera as a means to enumerate cells before and after the membrane repair assay via microscopic imaging followed by automated image analysis.
-Importantly, equivalent cell counts across conditions and unchanging cell counts before and after the kinetic assay are crucial as PI or CNABD fluorescence intensities cannot simply be normalized.
+Importantly, equivalent cell counts across conditions and unchanging cell counts before and after the kinetic assay are crucial as PI or CNABD fluorescence intensities cannot easily be normalized.
 Indeed, a difference in cell count will result in differences in the degree of damage by a given concentration of LLO, which cannot be corrected for via fluorescence normalization due to variations in resealing efficiency (Figure 7).
 We showed that Histone-2B-GFP expression does not interfere with PI or CNABD incorporation or fluorescence emission.
 Conversely, PI or CNABD incorporation does not affect GFP-based cell enumeration.
 If other combinations of fluorophores are to be used, it would be necessary to assess potential spectral overlap between fluorochromes, as was performed in this work.
 Although PI has been extensively used to measure membrane damage, we show that CNABD is an excellent substitute that exhibits higher fluorescence quantum yield, resulting in a larger dynamic range suitable for characterizing resealing efficiency.

 Z-factor and SSMD confirmed that this assay has the robustness necessary to perform high-throughput analyses.
 The calculation of the resealing efficiency is a critical and reliable tool to identify potential hits.
 In addition, the mixed effects model can be used as a statistical tool to evaluate hits within a single assay.
 The experimental plan must include a minimum of three technical replicates if the screen can be repeated several times.
 Quadruplicates should be used if statistical tools, such as the mixed effects model, are to be included in a single experiment, whether or not it will be repeated.
-It is advised to perform the screen several times, and it is required to validate the results by performing complementary experiments.
+It is advised however to perform the screen several times and to validate the results by performing complementary experiments.

 ACKNOWLEDGMENTS: